List of Inkigayo Chart winners (2024): Chart history

 Aespa had three number one singles on the chart in 2024, achieved with "Drama", "Supernova" and "Whiplash".
 All three singles went on to achieve triple crowns.
 They spent a total of eight weeks atop the chart making them the artist with the most weeks at number one in 2024.

-Four boy groups received their first major broadcast music show wins on Music Bank in 2016 (from top to bottom): TWS, Zerobaseone, BoyNextDoor, and Day6.
+Four boy groups received their first major broadcast music show wins on Inkigayo in 2024 (from top to bottom): TWS, Zerobaseone, BoyNextDoor, and Day6.

-Girl group Illit had their first number one on Inkigayo with their debut single "Magnetic".
+Girl group Illit had their first number one and triple crown on Inkigayo with their debut single "Magnetic".

 Bibi had her first number one on the chart on the March 17 broadcast with her single "Bam Yang Gang".

-Rosé (left) and Bruno Mars (right) earned their first triple crown and the latter his first number one for "Apt.".
+Rosé (left) and Bruno Mars (right) earned their first triple crown and the latter his first number one for "APT.".